 For instance, sweet woodruff and mint are shade-loving herbs that thrive in moist woodland settings.

-On the other hand, oregano and lavender are Mediterranean herbs that thrive under the sun, lean soil, and warm temperature.
+On the other hand, oregano and lavender are Mediterranean herbs that thrive under the sun, lean soil, and warm temperatures.
 Annual herbs like chervil, coriander, basil, and dill grow best in full sunshine.